FederatedAI/FATE/python/fate_client/pipeline/README.rst

 For more pipeline demo, please refer to
 `examples <../../../examples/pipeline>`__.

-A FATE Job is A Sequence
+A FATE Job is A Directed Acyclic Graph
 ------------------------

-A FATE job includes a sequence of tasks.
+A FATE job is a dag consists of algorithm component nodes.
 FATE pipeline provides easy-to-use tools to configure order and setting of the tasks.

 FATE is written in a modular style.
 Modules are designed to have input